Brod8362/cpp-for-dummies/datatypes.md

 void
 ----
 `void` is a special datatype in that it represents nothing.
 You can't have a `void` variable (with the exception of `void*` but we'll get to that when we cover pointers), but you *can* have a function that returns `void`.
-All that means is that the function returns nothing
+All that means is that the function returns nothing.